 1. What does “salubrious” mean?

-“Salubrious” means something that is healthy or beneficial to one’s health, especially in terms of environment or lifestyle.
+“Salubrious” means something healthy or beneficial to one’s well-being, especially in terms of environment or lifestyle.

 2. Can “salubrious” describe a person?

-While it’s more commonly used for places or conditions, it can describe a person’s lifestyle or habits if they promote good health.
+It’s more common for places or conditions, but it can describe a person’s habits if they promote health.
+If you’re aiming for precision, you may also consider phrases tied to well-being.

 3. How is “salubrious” used in a sentence?